Statistical learnability of smooth boundaries via pairwise binary classification with deep ReLU networks: Introduction

-First, the pairwise relation introduced in~\citep{tsai2020neural} uses the statistical independence, which is simple and flexible.
+where $q(x,x')$ denotes a probability density function on $\mathcal{X}^{2}$, $p_{X}(x)$ and $p_{X'}(x')$ are the marginal distributions of $q(x,x')$, and $p_{Y}(y)$ is a probability function on $\mathcal{Y}$.
+This relation is useful in the following two points: First, the pairwise relation introduced in~\citep{tsai2020neural} uses the statistical independence, which is simple and flexible.
 Also, the statistical independence can be checked by applying statistical independence tests (see, e.g.,~\citep{albert2022adaptive}), which is reasonable from practical aspects.
-Second, it is possible to use algorithms that can handle large-scaled problems through the power of contrastive learning (see, e.g.,~\citep{gutmann2010noise,oord2018representation,arora2019theoretical,henaff2020data,he2020momentum,chen2020simple,haochen2021provable,dwibedi2021with}).

-Note that \citet{tsai2020neural} use the pairwise relation~\eqref{eq:condition of tsai et al} to study mutual information estimation and some application to contrastive learning, though nonparametric estimation of smooth boundaries using~\eqref{eq:condition of tsai et al} is not investigated.
-Therefore, in the present work we will start by checking the validity of the problem setting (see Section~\ref{subsec:well-conditionedness of the stimation problem}).
+Second, this pairwise relation is commonly used in the context of contrastive learning (see, e.g.,~\citep{arora2019theoretical,chen2020simple,tosh2021contrastive,tosh2021contrastivejmlr,haochen2021provable,chuang2022robust}).
+Here, contrastive learning is known as a learning method that can handle large-scaled problems (see, e.g.,~\citep{gutmann2010noise,oord2018representation,arora2019theoretical,henaff2020data,he2020momentum,chen2020simple,haochen2021provable,dwibedi2021with}).
+Note that \citet{tsai2020neural} use the pairwise relation~\eqref{eq:condition of tsai et al} to study mutual information estimation and some applications including contrastive learning.
+In the current work we use this pairwise relation to study nonparametric boundary estimation, different from the purpose of~\citep{tsai2020neural}.